 The Group has a revolving credit facility agreement with one bank in a business relationship to efficiently procure working capital.
 The status of the bank overdraft of the revolving credit facility agreement at the end of the fiscal year under review is as follows:

+(Unit: thousands of yen)

 Revolving credit facility agreement 1,950,000

-Balance of borrowing outstanding - Unused balance 1,950,000
+Balance of borrowing outstanding

+Unused balance 1,950,000

 (Consolidated Balance sheet)

 Accumulated depreciation included accumulated impairment losses.

 (Consolidated statement of income)